 3. Keep Utility Bills Down

 Electricity and water bills are some of the most expensive things that you can pay with your salary.
 Collectively turning on lights and appliances without turning them off for a long time can really add up to the bills, and fortunately, there are ways you can keep utility bills down.
 In fact, you only need to simple adjustments and form the habit of turning off electronics when they’re not in use.
+Having a digital electricity meter can also help, especially if you decide to invest in solar energy.

 Other ways you can save are by using energy-efficient light bulbs and making your appliances work more efficiently.
 If you have electronics that can be programmed to run for a few hours, set them up, and you won’t have to worry about turning them off if they have an automatic shutdown switch.
 Air-drying your clothes and even dishes can really help keep down the water bill as well.